Aviah/django-selenium-page-objects/README.md

 * FriendRequest
 * FriendObject

-Here, the test uses the "FriendRequest object "approve", it can of course have other methods like "delete", or a property like "date".
+Here, the test uses the `FriendRequest` object's `approve` method.
+It can of course have other methods like `delete`, or a property like `request_date`.

-## Installation
+## Install

 1. To install Selenium:

 		$ sudo pip install -U selenium

 2. The default driver is Firefox, so you need Firefox installed.
 For Chrome (or Chromium) you will need to download additional Selenium-Chrome driver and set the CHROME_DRIVER settings.
-See [Settings]().
+See [Settings](#settings).

-2. If you don't have a "tests" directory in your porject, add one.
+2. If you don't have a `tests` directory in your project, add one.
-2. In the "tests" directory, add the three page-objects directories from the repo:
+2. In the `tests` directory, add the three page-objects directories from the repo:

 		tests/
 			selenium_page_objects
 			selenium_site
 			selenium_test

-3. The selnium_page_objects contains the base objects: pages, elements, forms, and helpers.
+3. The `selnium_page_objects` directory contains the base objects: pages, elements, forms, and helpers.
-4. Subclass these base objects to the "selenium_site" directory: write the classes and code for your site specific context, the specific pages, elements and forms.
+4. Subclass these base objects to the `selenium_site` directory, where you write the classes and the code for your site **specific** context.
+The specific pages, elements and forms.
 The selenium_site directory contains a few examples.
-5. Finally, write and run the tests, based on test_template.py.
-Copy it and add your tests (not via subclassing, but a simple copy of the file).
+5. Finally, write and run the tests, based on `selenium_tests/test_template.py`.
+Copy the test template and write your tests (not via subclassing, but a simple copy of the file).
-6. You may need to change the imports in the files to match your project and PYTHONPATH.
+6. You may need to change the imports in the files to match your project and `PYTHONPATH`.
 Since tests are often run as scripts, and not as packages, try not to use relative imports.
-7. To change defaults, add and adjust settings, see [Settings]()
+7. To change defaults, add and adjust settings, see [Settings](#settings)

 ## Browser